smokkin/nice-git/README.md

-# nice-git
+# Steps to Install and view this design is as follows:

- This is a new figma
+Step 1: